ctb/titus-blog/src/2012-scripps-swc-postmortem.rst

 ~~~~~~~~~~~~~~~~~

 Software installation was, as usual, horrible.
 We squared several
-things away fairly quickly by settling on Anaconda@@ for Mac OS X and
+things away fairly quickly by settling on `Anaconda CE
-telling everyone else to just use VirtualBox to run a virtual machine,
+<http://continuum.io/>`__ for Mac OS X and telling everyone else to
+just use VirtualBox to run a virtual machine, but this left behind a
-but this left behind a bunch of people with old Windows machines
+bunch of people with old Windows machines (Anaconda CE just didn't
-(Anaconda CE just didn't work on Windows, at least not for me; and
+work on Windows, at least not for me; and VirtualBox is a bit of a
-VirtualBox is a bit of a resource hog).
-There was also a fair bit of
+resource hog).
+There was also a fair bit of confusion about how to
-confusion about how to use Anaconda properly, aided and abetted by the
+use Anaconda properly, aided and abetted by the fact that none of the
-fact that none of the tutors had any experience with it either.
+tutors had any experience with it either.

 BTW, even if we could have gotten Anaconda CE working on Windows, none
 of our pipeline examples would have worked, because they included